bl33h/axolotlsLikePicklesRaytracing/README.md

 - Skybox rendering based on a provided texture file.
 - Sphere and Cube object representation with ray intersection calculations.
 - Camera for navigating the scene.
-- Raycaster for rendering a 3D scene using raycasting techniques.

 ## How To Use